-Chief negotiators for the proposed India-EU free trade agreement will meet in New Delhi next month to discuss the way forward for the resumption of the long-stalled talks over it.
+Chief negotiators for the India- EU free trade agreement will meet in New Delhi next month in a bid to find a way for the resumption of the long-stalled talks over the proposed pact.

-Ambassador of the European Union (EU) to India Tomasz Kozlowski said the chief negotiators would meet around mid- November.
+Ambassador of the European Union (EU) to India Tomasz Kozlowski said that the chief negotiators would meet around mid-November.

-"We need India as a partner," he said during a session hosted by a city-based think-tank.
+"We need India as a partner," he said during a session hosted by a city-based think-tank yesterday.

 His remarks assume significance as the negotiations for the proposed India-EU Broad based Trade and Investment Agreement (BTIA) have witnessed many hurdles due to major differences on crucial issues such as intellectual property rights and duty cut on automobile and spirits.